Automater/Web_Data_Extraction_from_Search_Engine/README.md

 ### TESTING APPROACH ###

-1. Find info in a website e.g. http://businessfinder.mlive.com/
+1. Go to any website to extract data from e.g. http://businessfinder.mlive.com/

 ![Alt text](http://173.0.133.251/images/GitHub/website-mlive.jpg "Website to extract data from")

 2. Type "Audit" as the search keyword.

 ![Alt text](http://173.0.133.251/images/GitHub/results.jpg "Keyword")

 3. Data extracted from the website.

 ![Alt text](http://173.0.133.251/images/GitHub/extracted.jpg "Data extracted from the website")

 4. Results of the extraction.

 ![Alt text](http://173.0.133.251/images/GitHub/data.jpg "Results of the extraction")

 5. Saved results in "Audit_Firms_Michigan.csv" file.

 ![Alt text](http://173.0.133.251/images/GitHub/excel.jpg "Results saved in csv file")

 6. Modifications to the scripts may be made easily.